Marianne Cope: Molokai

 In November 1888, Marianne moved to the "Charles R Bishop Home for Unprotected Leper Girls and Women" on Kalaupapa.
 She cared for the dying Father Damien, SS.CC., who was already known internationally for his work in the leper colony and began to take over his burdens.
 She had met him shortly after her arrival in Hawaii.

 In 1879, Father Damien had established a home at Kalawao for boys and elderly men.
 Most of the work of the home fell to Joseph Dutton.
 When Damien died on April 15, 1889, the government officially gave Mother Marianne charge of care of the boys along with her current role in caring for the colony's female residents.
 The Board of Health provided a horse and carriage for the sisters to use in traveling between Kalaupapa and Kalawao.
 The sisters generally supervised the domestic operations.
 In 1892, a prominent local businessman, Henry Perrine Baldwin, donated money for the new home, which was named after him.
 A community of Religious Brothers was sought to come and care for the boys.
 After the arrival of four Brothers of the Sacred Heart in 1895, Mother Marianne withdrew the Sisters to the Bishop Home for leprous women and girls.
 Joseph Dutton was given charge of Baldwin House by the government.

 Death

 Marianne Cope died of natural causes on August 9, 1918.
 She was buried on the grounds of the Bishop Home.
 In 2005, her remains were brought to Syracuse for reinterment at her motherhouse.
-In 2014, her remains were returned to Honolulu and are enshrined at the Cathedral Basilica of Our Lady of Peace.
+In 2014, her remains, except one first-class bone relic, were returned to Honolulu and are enshrined at the Cathedral Basilica of Our Lady of Peace.